Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Navigated to upload plugin page
 - Created a reverse shell payload on kali machine
 - Started netcat listener on kali machine
-- Uploaded reverse shell payload
+- Uploaded reverse shell payload to plugin page
+- Navigated to "/wp-content/uploads" as it is a common wordpress directory to have access to
+- Navigated to the specific uploads directory where the reverse shell was uploaded
+-
 - Text

 ## Improved skills